 The Walter P. Chrysler Boyhood Home was built in 1889, in typical nineteenth-century, Midwestern style, constructed of white pine clapboard with a cedar shingle roof.
 The Chrysler family occupied this home from 1889 until 1908.

-Many families owned the home until 1952 when Joe Herbert, the Dodge/Plymouth dealer in Ellis, bought the home because it was in becoming run down.
-The Chrysler Corporation purchased it from Herbert and in 1954 the home was officially as a museum.
+Many families owned the home until 1952 when Joe Herbert, the Dodge/Plymouth dealer in Ellis, bought the home because it was becoming run down.
+The Chrysler Corporation purchased it from Herbert and in 1954 the home was officially opened as a museum.
 In 1955, Jack Chrysler, Walter’s son and other Chrysler management came and presented the deed to the home to the city of Ellis.
 There was a huge celebration complete with a parade.